bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

         __implementation__ = JavaScript(" <JS code here> ")

+.. _userguide_extensions_specifying_default_values:

 Specifying default values
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 If your properties have default values, you must provide the default value on
-both the Python side and on the JavaScript side (and the value should be the
+both the Python side and on the JavaScript side.
+The values you provide should
-same on both sides).
+be the same on both sides.
 For efficiency reasons, Bokeh only transmits property
 values that a user has explicitly changed from their default values.

 As a concrete example, a boolean property ``flag`` with a default value of True